Help with residential care

 All homes must be registered with the Care Quality Commission and will be regularly inspected.
 Before deciding on a home, you should get as much information as possible about it - you should read its inpection report and ask for any other information.

 Care Quality Commission

 The Care Quality Commission is the independent regulator of health and social care in England.
 It offers free, independent reports on the quality of care homes and care services to help you make an informed choice.
 You will also find advice about deciding what sort of care you might need.

 If you are unhappy about any care service you use, you should talk to the manager of the service.
-If you do not feel you can do this, or it has not helped, then you can contact our customer care team.
+Read our information sheet below about helping to keep your relative safe and happy in a care home.
+If you do not feel you can talk to the manager, or it has not helped, then you can contact our customer care team.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.

 This page was last updated on 21 October 2013